 Image: Silestone

 While porcelain tile is an excellent choice for your shower surround, it can get a bit pricey if you stray from the most basic options.
 If you want to save some money on installation, or want a smoother look, consider one of the solid-surface sheet materials available, such quartz or engineered marble.
 The drawback is that you will have to periodically re-caulk the seams to keep them waterproof.
-Avoid thin acrylic sheet products and one-piece fiberglass inserts, which are prone to scratching and, frankly, aren't very pretty to look at.
+Avoid thin acrylic sheet products and one-piece fiberglass inserts, which are prone to scratching and, frankly, aren’t very pretty to look at, unlike scratch-resistant options.

 9. Cast iron tub